Siddharth9890/graphql-sdk-generator/README.md

 ## Features

-- ✅ Type completion & Type validation
+- ✅ Type completion & validation for enhanced developer experience
 - 🍃 Few runtime dependencies as compared to GraphQL Mesh
 - 🐎 Generate client only if schema changes
-- 🥃 Can pass custom headers to client
+- 🥃 Supports custom headers for requests
-- 🚂 Works in browser, Node thanks to [graphql-request](https://www.npmjs.com/package/graphql-request)
+- 🚂  Compatible with both browsers and Node.js, thanks to[graphql-request](https://www.npmjs.com/package/graphql-request)

 ## Example